-2.3 KEY TASKS/RESPONSIBILITIES
+2.3 Key Tasks/Responsibilities

-- 1. Maintain a comprehensive resource list of transportation vendors and suppliers. - 2.
-Establish pre-incident arrangements for the procurement of additional resources and coordinate activation of those arrangements with OES, management. - 3.
+- 1. Maintain a comprehensive resource list of transportation vendors and suppliers. - Establish pre-incident arrangements for the procurement of additional resources and coordinate activation of those arrangements with Office of Emergency Services (OES), management. - 3.
 Establish and maintain a thorough knowledge of the legalities governing the emergency procurement/acquisition of resources, specifically those involving contracting and financial management. - 4.
 Coordinate with appropriate Incident Command System (ICS) staff per the Standardized Emergency Management System (SEMS).